AWSCognitoIdentityProviderForgotPasswordRequest

 var userContextData: AWSCognitoIdentityProviderUserContextDataType? { get set }

 • The username of the user that you want to query or modify.
 The value of this parameter is typically your user’s username, but it can be any of their alias attributes.
-If username isn’t an alias attribute in your user pool, you can also use their sub in this request.
+If username isn’t an alias attribute in your user pool, this value must be the sub of a local user or the username of a user from a third-party IdP.

 Declaration